-Recent attempts to integrate eye behavior into interactive systems are reported in [17], which discusses the use of eye tracking in various applications so-called 'visual attentive interfaces' - such as the $Magic\ Pointing$ and $In\ Vision$ systems.
-Whereas $Magic\ Pointing$ is based on the user's conscious eye behavior in order to control a mouse pointer, $In\ Vision$ exploits involuntary gaze movements to estimate a user's plan or needs.
-Similar to $In\ Vision$, our system exploits the non-conscious nature of eye movements in a non-command fashion.
+Recent attempts to integrate eye behavior into interactive systems are reported in [23,19], who discuss the use of eye tracking in various applications - so-called 'attentive user interfaces' or 'visual attentive interfaces'.
+Magic Pointing is based on the user's conscious eye behavior in order to improve the positioning of a mouse pointer [23].
+An eye-pointer approach is implemented in our augmented reality videoconferencing system called iPick [2].
+InVision exploits involuntary gaze movements to estimate a user's plan or needs [19].
+Similar InVision, our system exploits the non-conscious nature of eye movements in a non-command fashion.